iron-io/docs/worker/reference/builds/index.md

 gemfile "Gemfile"
 {% endhighlight %}

-will be converted to this:
+It will be read by the remote build worker as this:

 <figcaption><span>Ruby Code</span></figcaption>
 {% highlight ruby %}